4dpicture/LENS/README.md

 ## Overview

 **Learning Entities from Narratives of Skin Cancer (LENS)** is a Python library designed for Named Entity Recognition (NER) specifically tailored to narratives related to skin cancer.
 LENS is designed to recognize and categorize important entities within skin cancer narratives.
-It is equipped with 24 distinct tags (see file `annotation_guidelines.pdf`), which allow for the extraction of key information from unstructured text.
-This information can be linked to biomedical ontologies such as **[SNOMED-CT](https://colab.research.google.com/github/CogStack/MedCATtutorials/blob/main/notebooks/specialised/Preprocessing_SNOMED_CT.ipynb#scrollTo=o-TxIJ4N9T4Q)** and **[MedCAT](https://github.com/CogStack/MedCAT?tab=readme-ov-file)**, facilitating structured data analysis in clinical and research settings.
+It is equipped with 24 distinct tags (see file 'annotation_guidelines.pdf'), which allow for the extraction of key information from unstructured text.
+This information can be linked to biomedical ontologies such as [SNOMED-CT](https://colab.research.google.com/github/CogStack/MedCATtutorials/blob/main/notebooks/specialised/Preprocessing_SNOMED_CT.ipynb#scrollTo=o-TxIJ4N9T4Q) and [MedCAT](https://github.com/CogStack/MedCAT?tab=readme-ov-file), facilitating structured data analysis in clinical and research settings.

 ## Objective